LATEST NEWS

 - February 2021: Darin Croft is named Editor-in-Chief of the Journal of Mammalian Evolution, the fifth person to serve in this role since the journal was founded in 1993.

-- July 2020: PhD student Russell Engelman publishes an article in American Museum Novitates that names a new species of carnivorous marsupial from Chile: Eomakhaira molossus.
+- July 2020: PhD student Russell Engelman is the lead author on an article published in American Museum Novitates that names a new species of carnivorous marsupial from Chile: Eomakhaira molossus.

 - July 2020: PI Croft presents “Mamíferos y otros animales del Mioceno temprano y medio de Bolivia y del norte de Chile” to the Asociación Paleontológica Argentina via Google Meet.
 The talk will eventually be available on YouTube.